arterialist/core_messenger/README.md

 ## Current Task

-- Theming support (lots of things should be changed)
+- Notifications (lot of work here)

 ## Planned/In Development already

 - Switch between Enter/Ctrl+Enter shortcut for sending message
-- Notifications (lot of work here)
 - Database encryption

 **Issues for beta version are not accepted!**